Golden City FC

 Golden City Football Club (GCFC) is an American professional soccer club based in San Francisco, California.
-Owned by a group led by co-founders Geoff Oltmans and Marc Rohrer, the club plans to commence play in MLS Next Pro, a men's Division 3 league in the United States league system, in the 2026 or 2027 season.
+Owned by a group led by co-founders Geoff Oltmans and Marc Rohrer, the club plans to commence play in MLS Next Pro, a men's Division 3 league in the United States league system, as early as the 2027 season.
 The team will play its home games at a renovated Kezar Stadium, and will be one of five professional soccer clubs based in the San Francisco Bay Area.

 Following its foundation by Oltmans and Rohrer in 2025, Golden City's debut was promoted by the mayor of San Francisco, Daniel Lurie, who also assisted in procuring Kezar as a home ground for the club.
 Oltmans had previously donated to a nonprofit organization founded by Lurie.
 Despite opposition from San Francisco City FC, who would be displaced from Kezar, Golden City was granted a fifteen-year permit to play at the stadium by the San Francisco Board of Supervisors, contingent on the club investing $10 million into upgrades of its facilities.